NeuraByte-UCSD-ITS/nutrirate/README.md

 Since the p-value is extremely small (<0.05), we reject the null hypothesis.
 The model does appear to have a statistically significant difference in RMSE, performing slightly better for short-prep recipes than long-prep ones.

 This suggests that users might see slightly more accurate predictions for recipes with short preparation times.
-Dependoing on the context, this disparity might be acceptable or would warrant further model adjustments or additional features to improve fairness.
+Depending on the context, this disparity might be acceptable, or would warrant further model adjustments and additional features to improve fairness.